AltspaceVR/AltspaceSDK-wiki/Cursor-Effect-Plugins.md

-Cursor Effect Plugins may be used with the CursorEvents manager (see [[SDK Guide]] for details, and [Repo README] for an example).
+Cursor Effect Plugins may be used with the [[CursorEvents]] manager.
 Just "plugin" the effects below to add interactive behaviors to your app objects.

 ## ColorHighlightEffect